 DDoS (Distributed Denial of Service) is very common and no doubt you have heard in the media about well-known companies being taken down by an attack.
 It can actually be very easy to implement these kinds of attacks, which is why they happen so often.
 It can take a long time to recover from this type of attack and can also result in losing a lot of potential sales.

-The point of a DDoS attack is to send so many requests (fake visits) to your host that it cannot cope, resulting in your website being unavailable to genuine visitors.
+The purpose of a DDoS attack is to send so many requests (fake visits) to your host that it cannot cope, resulting in your website being unavailable to genuine visitors.

 There are many services that can help protect your site from a DDoS attack.
 They work by changing the DNS which should resolve the problem.
 I have used Cloudflare and find that this is an excellent option.